David-Wolgemuth/imdbcons/README.md

 ###Usage

-Script will set icons for all subdirectories within main directory.
+Script can be used to set icon for single folder or icons for all sub-folders within main folder.

+-m : Set icons for all sub-folders within main movie folder

+`python imdbcons.py -m path/to/movies`

+-s :	Set icon for folder of single movie

+`python imdbcons.py -s path/to/Inception`

+-id : Set icon for folder with a vague title using IMDB id

-`python imdbcons.py 'path-to-main-directory'`
+`python imdbcons.py -id tt0060153 path/to/Batman`

-If image is incorrect (due to misleading foldername / broad movie title) Find the hidden .imdb_id file within the movie's directory and set it to the correct imdb id found at imdb.com, then re-run the script.